Abhaymehta1424/Abhaymehta1424/README.md

 </h2>

 <p align="center">
-  <i>A passionate Computer Science Engineering student at LPU.
-  I enjoy building web apps, exploring full-stack development,
-  and contributing to meaningful tech projects.
-  I love working with <b>Java, Spring Boot, Python, React</b>, and databases like <b>MySQL & MongoDB</b>.
-  Always open to collaboration and learning something new!</i>
+  <i>✨ As a Computer Science Engineering student at LPU, I see technology as both an art and a science.
+I enjoy crafting seamless web experiences, diving into full-stack development, and contributing to projects that make a difference.
+With a strong foundation in Java, Spring Boot, Python, React, and databases like MySQL & MongoDB, I embrace every opportunity to innovate and collaborate.
+For me, every line of code is a step towards building smarter, impactful solutions.</i>
 </p>

 ---